jesec/Magisk/docs/details.md

 ```

 ### Paths in `/data`
 Some binaries and files should be stored on non-volatile storages in `/data`.
 In order to prevent detection, everything has to be stored somewhere safe and undetectable in `/data`.
-The folder `/data/adb` was chosen because of the following advantages:
+The folder `/data/unencrypted` was chosen because of the following advantages:

 - It is an existing folder on modern Android, so it cannot be used as an indication of the existence of Magisk.
 - The permission of the folder is by default `700`, owner as `root`, so non-root processes are unable to enter, read, write the folder in any possible way.
-- The folder is labeled with secontext `u:object_r:adb_data_file:s0`, and very few processes have the permission to do any interaction with that secontext.
+- The folder is labeled with secontext `u:object_r:unencrypted_data_file:s0`, and very few processes have the permission to do any interaction with that secontext.
-- The folder is located in *Device encrypted storage*, so it is accessible as soon as data is properly mounted in FBE (File-Based Encryption) devices.
+- The folder is located in *Unencrypted storage*, so it is accessible as soon as data is mounted in FBE (File-Based Encryption) devices.

 ```
-SECURE_DIR=/data/adb
+SECURE_DIR=/data/unencrypted/magisk

 # Folder storing general post-fs-data scripts
 $SECURE_DIR/post-fs-data.d